Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Introduction

 \section{Introduction}

 Superconductivity is a macroscopic quantum state characterized as a whole by a superconducting phase.
 A basic property of superconducting systems is that the charge current and the superconducting phase are directly connected.
 A canonical example of such a relationship is a current-phase relationship (CPR) of a Josephson junction (JJ) \cite{Golubov_review}.
-The minimal form of the CPR is given by $j(\varphi) = j_c \sin \varphi$.
+The minimal form of the CPR, corresponding to a single harmonic contribution, is given by $j(\varphi) = j_c \sin \varphi$.
 Here $|j_c|$ is the critical current and $\varphi$ is the phase difference between superconducting electrodes.
 The ordinary Josephson junctions have $j_c > 0$ yielding the zero phase difference ground state $\varphi=0$.
 In certain cases $j_c < 0$ leading to the ground state $\varphi=\pi$.
-Such $\pi$-junctions have been realized in many systems, including S/F/S JJs \cite{Buzdin1982,Buzdin2005,Ryazanov2001,Kontos2002,robinson2006critical}, non-equilibrium S/N/S JJs \cite{Baselmans1999,golikova2021controllable} and many other \cite{schulz2000design,jorgensen2007critical,vanDam2006,ke2019ballistic}.
+Such $\pi$-junctions have been realized in many systems, including superconductor/ferromagnet/superconductor (S/F/S) JJs \cite{Buzdin1982,Buzdin2005,Ryazanov2001,Kontos2002,robinson2006critical}, non-equilibrium superconductor/normal metal/superconductor (S/N/S) JJs \cite{Baselmans1999,golikova2021controllable} and many others \cite{schulz2000design,jorgensen2007critical,vanDam2006,ke2019ballistic}.
 They can be used in superconducting logic and quantum computers\cite{Feofanov2010,Yamashita2005,Shcherbakova2015}.

-Under the simultaneous breaking of time-reversal and inversion symmetries even more exciting situation can be realized in JJs.
-The CPR can take the form $j(\varphi) = j_c \sin (\varphi + \varphi_0)$ with the anomalous (spontaneous) ground state phase shift $\varphi_0 \neq 0,\pi$ \cite{Bobkova_review,Shukrinov_review}.
-Such JJs have already been realized experimentally in systems with spin-orbit coupling, which is a manifestation of the inversion symmetry breaking, under the action of the applied magnetic field, which breaks the time-reversal symmetry.\cite{Mayer2020,Szombati2016,Assouline2019,Murani2017}
+Under the simultaneous breaking of time-reversal and inversion symmetries even more exotic situation can be realized in JJs.
+The CPR can take the form $j(\varphi) = j_c \sin (\varphi - \varphi_0)$ with the anomalous (spontaneous) ground state phase shift $\varphi_0 \neq 0,\pi$ \cite{Bobkova_review,Shukrinov_review}.
+Such JJs have already been implemented experimentally in systems with spin-orbit coupling, which is a manifestation of the inversion symmetry breaking, under the action of the applied magnetic field, which breaks the time-reversal symmetry \cite{Mayer2020,Szombati2016,Assouline2019,Murani2017}.